dseguy/changedBehavior/behavior/undefinedConstants.rst

 Undefined Constants
 ===================
 Undefined global constants used to fallback to their equivalent string.
+It would keep the execution going, too.
+In PHP 8.0, such mistake is a Fatal Error

 PHP code
 ________